maticnetwork/node-ansible/playbooks/snapshot-restore/README.md

 2. Local Code Editor

-- Use a local development environment like VS Code, Sublime, or JetBrains IDEs for editing and managing playbooks.
+- Use a local development environment like VS Code or JetBrains IDEs for editing and managing playbooks.

 3. Ansible Installed